 <soap:Fault> <faultcode>soap:Server</faultcode> <faultstring>Server error</faultstring> </soap:Fault>

-No, we provide WebLab Core artifacts and packages available in various repositories:
+No, we provide WebLab Core artifacts and packages available in the OW2 Maven repository.

-To access WebLab repositories, you can add the following lines in your settings.xml:
+To access Weblab OW2 repository, you can add the following lines in your settings.xml:

 When compiling WebLab sources, you can encounter the following error: